Case study

 Guthrie Douglas designed bespoke systems to follow the curve of the historic domes without compromising on the clean refurbishment style.
 Half the systems draw from bottom to top, with the blinds closing towards one another when operated.
 Fixing brackets were made to measure with a special design to complement the style of the surrounding structure, and a headbox supplied to protect the systems from the elements.

-Guthrie Douglas worked with installer, Rezig SA, to fit 40 TESS™ units onto the rooflights, providing specialist installation training and support, and delivering the project on time and on budget in just 8 weeks from design sign-off.
+Guthrie Douglas worked with installer, Guermonprez, to fit TESS™ 100 and TESS™ 102 units onto the rooflights, providing specialist installation training and support, and delivering the project on time and on budget in just 8 weeks from design sign-off.

 Jim Gregory, Guthrie Douglas Sales Manager said “Historic buildings often present unique challenges.
 Early involvement with the design team enables us to integrate systems into the surrounding structure, providing an effective shading solution without compromising the design ethos”.